-The central theme for the 2017 Colloquium is: “Appreciating Action Research”
+The central theme for the 2018 Colloquium is: “Developing Leadership through Action Research”

 The Action Research Colloquium provides a forum for practitioners, academic staff and researchers to meet and engage in conversations about their work.
 Building on the success of previous Colloquia the format has a focus on sharing and exploring issues that arise when working with action research in the kinds of real world contexts within which researchers are engaged.
 The Colloquium brings together people from diverse fields including business, industry, tourism, education and healthcare.

 The colloquium ethos is participative and the idea of "creating conversations" is a core element of the event.
 The programme is structured to facilitate discussion and sharing experiences in plenary and parallel sessions.
 It is designed as a two-day event which includes, for those interested a doctoral workshop and a workshop on Methods to Enhance Conversations in Action Research.

 Mary Brydon-Miller, Ph.D. is a Professor in the Department of Educational Leadership, Evaluation, & Organizational Development in the College of Education and Human Development at the University of Louisville.
 She is a participatory action researcher who conducts work in both school and community settings.
 Her current research focuses on research ethics in educational and community settings.
 She is the editor, with David Coghlan, of the SAGE Encyclopedia of Action Research and has recently completed work on a book on ethical challenges in the context of participatory research with her colleague Sarah Banks from Durham University.
 Her next major project focuses on working with middle-school students from around the world to engage as citizen scientists to better understand the impacts of global climate change.

 The Masterclass will be held on Wednesday 27th June from 16.00-18.00.
 This year’s masterclass is entitled “Seven Unanswered Questions: An Exploration of Ethics in Participatory Research”